unlight/asmt-javascript-questions/README.md

 - Imagine one of your colleagues has written some code that you don't agree with.
 What will you do?
 - If a member of your team makes mistakes, delivers buggy code, make delays, what actions would you take?
 - Customer is very angry with your team, because the team deployed some defect to production.
 How should your team leader behave?
+- Your teammates constantly postpone code review to the end of the sprint.
+As a result the changes are merged in the last day of the sprint, QAs could not verify them on time.
+What to do?

 ### Agile Scrum Kanban
 - What is scrum methodology?